vibeus/vibe-website/content/documents/how-much-do-smartboards-cost.md

 [4]: https://vibe.us/comparison/vibe-vs-cisco-webex-board/

-- SMART Technology SMART Board - Costs for their comparable model runs about \$4,999, with additional software costs.
-[Click here][5] to see a comparison of Vibe vs the SMART Technology SMART Board.
+- SMART Technologies ULC SMART Board 6000 series - Costs for their comparable model runs about \$4,999, with additional software costs.
+[Click here][5] to see a comparison of Vibe vs the SMART Technologies ULC SMART Board 6000 series.

 [5]: https://vibe.us/comparison/vibe-vs-smart-board/